 - If this function is executed, related parameters will be set automatically.
 Therefore, there will be a large response change after this function is executed.
-Enable the function in a state where the machine can come to an emergency stop at any time to ensure the safety operation of the machine. - Be sure to set a suitable value for the mass ratio (Pn103) using advanced autotuning before executing the anti-resonance control adjustment function.
-If the setting greatly differs from the actual mass ratio, normal control of the machine may not be possible, and vibration may result.
+Enable the function in a state where the machine can come to an emergency stop at any time to ensure the safety operation of the machine. - Be sure to set a suitable value for the moment of inertia ratio (Pn103) using advanced autotuning before executing the anti-resonance control adjustment function.
+If the setting greatly differs from the actual moment of inertia ratio, normal control of the machine may not be possible, and vibration may result.